JetBrains/intellij-sdk-docs/basics/testing_plugins/light_and_heavy_tests.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Plugin tests run in a real, rather than mocked, *IntelliJ Platform* environment and use actual implementations for most application and project components/services.
+Plugin tests run in a real, rather than mocked, *IntelliJ Platform* environment and use real implementations for most application and project components/services.

 Loading and initializing all the project components and services for a project to run tests is a relatively expensive operation, and we want to avoid doing it for each test.
 Dependently on the loading and execution time, we make a difference between *heavy* tests and *light* tests available in *IntelliJ Platform* test framework: